 Master’s Programme in Economics (Research track).
 Open also to students of the doctoral programme in economics.

-Annually in the fourth period
+Annually in the third period

 After the course, the student should

 - Understand the time-consistency problem in the basic New-Keynesian framework

 - Understand the effect of the zero lower bound